gtoonstra/etl-with-airflow/_sources/datavault2.txt

             SELECT hub.productnumber FROM dv_raw.hub_product hub
         )

-Loading a link concerns itself with tying some hubs together, so the number of lookups increase.
+Loading a link is basically tying some hubs together.
 Any details related to the characteristics of the relationship are kept in a satellite table tied to the link.

 .. code-block:: SQL